dbbs-lab/bsb-core/docs/source/usage/options.rst

 Writing your own options
 ========================

-You can create your own options by defining a class that inherits from :class:`~.option.BsbOption`:
+You can create your own options as a :doc:`plugin </dev/plugins>` by defining a class that inherits from :class:`~.option.BsbOption`:

 .. code-block:: python